ranocha/BSeries.jl/docs/src/tutorials/bseries_basics.md

 # [B-Series basics](@id tutorial-bseries-basics)

-In this tutorial we use `bseries.jl` to investigate error expansions for RK methods, generically or when applied to a specific ODE.
+In this tutorial we use BSeries.jl to investigate error expansions for Runge-Kutta (RK) methods, generically or when applied to a specific ordinary differential equation (ODE).

 ```@example bseries-basics